mediachain/mediachain/rfc/mediachain-rfc-3.md

 Key              | Value
 -----------------|-------------------------------------------------
-q_media          | Media file to query for.. duplicate_mode   | Semantic duplicate type or matching mode.
+q_media          | Media file to query for. duplicate_mode   | Semantic duplicate type or matching mode.
 For now, defaults to 'baseline'. incremental      | Attempt to dedupe never-before-seen media file versus all pre-ingested media files.